mapninja/CV/README.md

 ####“Supporting GIS in Research and Education at Yale.” at The Geography Geoseminar: University of Connecticut Department of Geography.
 Storrs, CT.
 May, 2009.
   Overview of GIS and Geospatial technology support for research and teaching at Yale University.

 ####“GIS Technologies for K-12 Classrooms.” at Geography Action!
 Mapping the Americas.
-Yale University's MacMillian Center.
+Yale University's MacMillan Center.
 October, 2008.

 ####“GIS Technology for Emergency Preparedness.” at Addressing the Needs of Diverse Populations in Community Preparedness Efforts Conference.
 Sponsored by The Yale Center for Public Health Preparedness.
 New Haven, CT.
 April 2008